CCPBioSim/CCP5_Simulation_of_BioMolecules/README.md

-# From biomolecular data to information - 2022 CCP5 Summer School, Durham
+# Advanced topics for biomolecular simulation - 2023 CCP5 Summer School, Durham

 This repository contains all the materials for the  MDAnalysis/Machine Learning tutorials that form part of the [CCP5 Biomolecular Simulation Advance Course](https://summer2023.ccp5.ac.uk/#projects_timetable) taking place on July 25-27th 2023 at Durham University.